Bizum + MONEI

 Image source: Unsplash

 None of us like to see an online payment failure message after we’ve spent time entering all our payment details at checkout.
 Going through the payment flow again doesn’t take long, but a failed transaction can also make you question how trustworthy the e-commerce store is.
 This ultimately leads to lost sales for merchants.
+In fact, 64% of e-commerce businesses rank failed payments as their top challenge.

 Why do online payments fail?